Irwin-Blair/Group-F/README.md

-# Software package for solving the Time-Independent Schrodinger Equation -NAME?
+# Schrodinger Equation Simulator

-This software package provides a command-line tool that can be used to solve the Time-Independent Schrodinger Equation for an input potential function.
+This software package provides a command-line tool that can be used to simulate the Time-Independent Schrodinger Equation for an input potential function.
+A Graphical User Interface allows input of a potential function and parameters, and a GIF file of the simulation is returned.

 ADD SIMPLE EXAMPLE HERE